 During your workout, you need to make sure not to hunch over into the handrails.
 Your posture should be straight for the entire exercise.
 This is quickly done if you lean back slightly to curb your inclination to lean into the handlebars.

 Check your form and how to use the elliptical on this video below:

 When you get your fitness level up, you can begin to add resistance and incline and add in some different ways to use the elliptical, like pedaling backward.

 Many people don’t use the handles when using an elliptical, and that has its place, but by using the handles, you are not only working your lower body but also swinging your arms.
 This gives you a full body workout and will burn more calories.

 [Step 7] Switch Things Up

 You can also try interval training on the elliptical machine.
-This involves doing higher speeds or resistance for a period of time followed by a less difficult interval to recuperate and repeat the process until the workout is complete.
-This type of workout is great to boost your metabolism and burns more calories than just doing longer workouts at consistent speeds.
+This involves doing higher speeds or resistance for a period followed by a less difficult interval to recuperate and repeat the process until the workout is complete.
+This type of exercise is excellent to boost your metabolism and burns more calories than just doing longer workouts at consistent speeds.